AGRINFO AGRINFO logo

 What is changing?

-The EU proposes to amend the MRLs for acetamiprid as summarised in Table 1.
+The EU has amended the MRLs for acetamiprid as summarised in Table 1.

 Why?